Suffolk Coast & Heaths National Landscape – Shingle Shores, Heathland, and Big Skies

 Stour and Orwell Walk

-A riverside walking route following both estuaries from Felixstowe Ferry to Cattawade, linking wooded slopes, saltmarsh fringes, and waterside villages.
+A riverside route following both estuaries from Felixstowe Ferry to Cattawade, linking wooded slopes, saltmarsh fringes, and waterside villages.

 Dunwich Heath & Minsmere